How much benefit will I receive?

 What is the cost-sharing standard?

-• A family with two parents and an adult child who still lives at home.
+- Parents with an adult child still living at home.

-• You are younger than 27 and receive a social assistance benefit.
-And you live with housemates aged 27 or older.
+- You are under 27 and receive social assistance benefits.
+You live with housemates who are 27 or older.

-Adults who do not count towards the norm are:
+These adults do not count towards the cost-sharing standard:

 Income and assets of housemates

-The table below shows the cost-sharing standard for different numbers of cost-sharing.
-The first column shows how many people the household consists of.
-In the next column you can see how high the percentage of benefits is that each person receives and in the last column is the total of everyone together.
+The table below shows the benefit amounts for different numbers of co-sharers.
+The first column shows the number of people living in your home.
+The second column shows the percentage of the benefit each person in the home receives.
+And the last column shows the total percentage for everyone combined.

 An example: